jbeaven/sap-api-docs/seal-p5.md

 *   for parameter i_filter:
 *   a simple ABAP primitive of type /BLCK/P5_STRING data gvs_filter type /BLCK/P5_STRING.
 *   for parameter i_select:
 *   a simple ABAP primitive of type /BLCK/P5_STRING data gvs_select type /BLCK/P5_STRING.
 *   for parameter i_skip:
 *   a simple ABAP primitive of type /BLCK/P5_INT data gvi_skip type /BLCK/P5_INT.
 *   for parameter i_top:
 *   a simple ABAP primitive of type /BLCK/P5_INT data gvi_top type /BLCK/P5_INT.
 *   for parameter i_orderby:
 *   a simple ABAP primitive of type /BLCK/P5_STRING data gvs_orderby type /BLCK/P5_STRING.
 *   for parameter i_inlinecount:
 *   a simple ABAP primitive of type /BLCK/P5_STRING data gvs_inlinecount type /BLCK/P5_STRING.
-*   when the the result of the call is HTTP200 we expect type /BLCK/P5_PRINTER_TT data gr_http200 type /BLCK/P5_PRINTER_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/P5_PRINTER_TT data gr_http200 type /BLCK/P5_PRINTER_TT.
-*   when the the result of the call is HTTP500 we expect type /BLCK/P5_ERROR data gr_http500 type /BLCK/P5_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/P5_ERROR data gr_http500 type /BLCK/P5_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/P5_ERROR data gr_http0 type /BLCK/P5_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/P5_ERROR data gr_http0 type /BLCK/P5_ERROR.

 *** set data according to requirements of the API call